Service Dogs Love, Protect and Connect Autistic Kids

 Kirby doesn’t get upset if the child yells or stims—a repetitive, self-soothing behavior seen in those on the spectrum.
 He also picks up on less obvious nonverbal cues.
 If Cooper is anxious or upset he will go stand next to him, whereas another dog might become frightened and run away.

 “Kirby’s smarter than me,” Mullen adds.
 “He knows the exact behaviors he needs to perform, including getting out of the way and going to the crate, or getting Cooper to rub his head instead of banging his own head against the wall.”

 Service dogs are legally recognized under the federal Americans With Disabilities Act as providing a physical task that aides a disabled person, granting them full access to public places including restaurants, stores, mass transit and planes.
-They are not considered pets, though their loving families would likely beg to differ.

 Unfortunately, school access is not a given.
-Although parents say a dog's calming presence can minimize or prevent their child's meltdowns and ease transitions, allowing for more learning, there have been rulings both for and against such access.
-In September a Texas district ruled an autistic teen's dog could no longer come to school because newly defined federal guidelines determined it to be only a "comfort animal" and not a full-service animal.
-The Mullens have decided that they don't need Kirby to accompany their kindergartener to school—he has an aide to prevent wandering—but they do plan to fly with the dog.
+Although parents say a dog’s calming presence can minimize or prevent their child’s meltdowns and ease transitions, allowing for more learning, there have been rulings both for and against such access.
+One Texas district ruled an autistic teen’s dog could no longer come to school because newly defined federal guidelines determined it to be only a “comfort animal” and not a full-service animal.
+The Mullens have decided that they don’t need Kirby to accompany their kindergartener to school—he has an aide to prevent wandering—but they do plan to fly with the dog.

 “Cooper hugs, loves and hangs on Kirby and in return Kirby loves and lays on us,” Mullen says.
 “He’s changed my life, too.”